ebi-webcomponents/nightingale/packages/nightingale-coloured-sequence/README.md

 Use this component to paint a track that uses the sequence to paint a color depending on each residue.

-Useful to display hydrophobicity, isoelectric points, or any feature were a color can represent a residue.
+Useful to display hydrophobicity, isoelectric points, or any feature where a color can represent a residue.

 ## Usage